A comfort zone is a place where one feels completely at ease. A place of safety. A place of assurance. A place of certainty.

 Why You Should Get Uncomfortable in Your Comfort Zone

-Without challenges, your comfort zone turns you to a human being on the cutting edge of mediocre.
+Without challenges, your comfort zone turns you into a human being on the cutting edge of mediocre.

 When people become too comfortable in their comfort zone, they become resistant to the idea of change.